 Compostable items are usually organic materials that come from your kitchen, yard or garden.
 But there are more and more consumer products that are compostable as well.
 So, what exactly can be composted?
 Food scraps from your kitchen like vegetable peels and fruit skins are great compostable materials, just make sure to take the sticker off your fruits and vegetables.
 Be sure to stay away from adding any meat or poultry to your compost pile.
 Fat from animal products can be hard to break down and can spoil a compost pile.
 From your yard, leaves, twigs and some weeds make good compost.
 Compostable items do not just come from your kitchen or yard.
 Many consumer products are compostable or packaged in compostable packaging!

 Cardboard packaging can also compostable.
 It can be added to compost piles as long as it is broken into small pieces.
 Other compostable products and packaging will be marked as compostable, usually on the bottom of the item.
 At Blueland, our tablet wrappers are compostable!
-The tablet wrapper has a paper exterior and a thin aluminum interior.
-If you flatten the wrapper and then cut up the wrapper, it can be added to compost pile.
-Just tear at the seams and flatten to compost!

 What Is Recyclable?